-Compliance with product and manufacturing regulations is ensured by our quality management systems in accordance with the internationally recognized quality standard ISO 9001, reflecting a large number of national and international regulations.
-Application is ensured by internal standards such as quality and work procedure manuals.
+Compliance with product and manufacturing regulations is ensured by our quality management systems, which are structured in accordance with the internationally recognized quality standard ISO 9001, taking into account a large number of national and international regulations.
+These are implemented by internal standards such as quality and work procedure manuals.
 Regular internal and external audits are carried out at the Group's production sites, distribution companies, and dialysis clinics.
 These audits test compliance with regulations in all areas - from management and administration to production and clinical services and patient satisfaction.
 Our production facilities comply with the Good Manufacturing Practice (GMP) of the markets they supply.
 Our facilities are audited by the FDA and other public authorities.
-If observations are filed, the Company is required to remedy these issues immediately, as during the inspections in prior years of our U.S. production facility in Grand Island or our production facility in Kalyani, India, for example.
+If deficiencies are detected and complaints are filed, the Company is required to remedy them, as it was, for example, following inspections in prior years of our U.S. production facilities in Grand Island or our facility in Kalyani, India.

-Non-compliance with the requirements of these authorities in our production facilities or at our suppliers could lead to regulatory actions such as warnings, product recalls, production interruptions, monetary sanctions, or delays in new product approvals.
+Non-compliance with the requirements of these authorities in our production facilities or at our suppliers could lead to regulatory actions, such as warnings, product recalls, production interruptions, monetary sanctions, or delays in new product approvals.
 Any of these regulatory actions could adversely affect our ability to generate sales and result in significant expenses.

 Potential risks, such as those arising from the start-up of new production sites or the introduction of new technologies, are countered through careful planning, regular analysis, and continual progress reviews.
-Production capacities at some of our manufacturing plants could be adversely affected by events such as technical failures, natural disasters, regulatory rulings, or supply disruptions, e. g., of raw materials.
+Production capacities at some of our manufacturing plants could be adversely affected by events such as technical failures, natural disasters, regulatory rulings, or supply disruptions, e.g., of raw materials.